 Getting Around New Orleans

 The best ways to get around New Orleans are on foot and by public transportation.
 The city's neighborhoods are very compact, making them perfect for strolling sightseers.
 If you don't feel like walking, hop on one of the famous streetcars.
 Another option is cycling.
 Since New Orleans is flat, it’s easy to get around by bike.
 You can rent a bike from several companies.
-To get into the city from the Louis Armstrong New Orleans International Airport (MSY) – located about 15 miles from the central business district—you can take the Airport Shuttle for $24 per person one-way or $44 per person round-trip.
-The shuttle services the Downtown and Uptown districts as well as the French Quarter.
-Taxis are also available, but you can expect to pay at least $30 more to get from the airport into the Central Business District and the French Quarter.
+To get into the city from the Louis Armstrong New Orleans International Airport (MSY) – located about 15 miles west of downtown New Orleans – you can take the Airport Shuttle for $24 per person one-way or $44 per person round-trip.
+The shuttle services the downtown and uptown districts as well as the French Quarter.
+Taxis are also available, but you can expect to pay $36 to get from the airport into the Central Business District and the French Quarter.
 Uber and Lyft are also widely available.

 Streetcars, run by the New Orleans Regional Transit Authority, have been a staple attraction ever since Tennessee Williams' play, "A Streetcar Named Desire," and they are a fun way to navigate the city.
 While many of them were replaced by less romantic buses, they have since made a comeback and are once again running in central New Orleans.
 The bus – although less charming than the streetcar – features more extensive routes.
 Operating hours for both streetcars and the buses vary by line.
 Consult the RTA website for more information.
 Nearly all of the city's top attractions, such as the Garden District, City Park and the New Orleans Museum of Art, can be reached via streetcar or bus.